 Programs

-Digital programs are available to download for the fall Undergraduate Commencement Ceremony.
+Digital programs will be available to download for the Undergraduate Commencement ceremony.

-The program will contain the names of those students who applied for fall 2022 graduation by the October 24 deadline and who did not have a FERPA restriction.
+The program will contain the names of those students who applied for Spring and Summer 2023 graduation.

-If you would like to receive a printed copy of the full 2022 Fall Undergraduate Commencement program, please fill out this form by January 16, 2023.
-The limit is two copies per graduate.
+If you would like to receive a printed copy of the full Spring 2023 Commencement program, please fill out this form by June 16, 2023.
+Limit is two per graduate.

 A summary program featuring the order of events will be handed out at the ceremony.

-In order to appear in the program, candidates for degrees must remove their FERPA restrictions.
+In order to appear in the program, candidates for degrees must remove their FERPA restrictions when applying for graduation.

 Diploma Frames and UGA Merchandise

-UGA merchandise, including diploma frames, can be purchased from the University of Georgia Bookstore located next to Sanford Stadium, the Tate Student Center, and the Zell B. Miller Learning Center.
+UGA merchandise, including diploma frames, can be purchased from the University of Georgia Bookstore located next to Sanford Stadium, the Tate Student Center, and the Zell B. Miller Learning Center as well as online at Jostens.

 Lost & Found